 - Leave a tip for the waiter or waitress.
 The tip should be at least 15% of the bill.

 - Chew with your mouth closed and avoid making loud sounds while chewing.

 - Do not talk with food in your mouth.

 - Dress according to the restaurant's dress code.

 - Do not eat soup with a fork.

-- Do not eat off another person’s plate or use another person's utensils.
+- Do not eat off another person’s plate without asking.